Tuesday, October 29, 2013

 of Far, Far Away.
 The

-Donkey, set off to meet her
+by Donkey, leave to meet

 Little did Shrek and Fiona know that their marriage had thwarted her father's plans for her future, not to mention his own.
 Now the King must turn to the Fairy Godmother and her son Prince Charming in a plot to separate Shrek and Fiona and hire a pussy cat assassin named Puss in Boots to kill Shrek.